gabyr93/Individual-Project-Master-Control/README.md

 The findings from this project directly support MasterControl's goal of increasing MX lead progression from **12.7% toward 16–18%**:

 - **Data completeness as a filter**: Leads with incomplete enrichment (site function or manufacturing model missing) progress at under 1% for MX.
-Deprioritizing these leads — or improving data capture at the point of entry — would immediately improve resource efficiency.
+Deprioritizing these leads, or improving data capture at the point of entry — would immediately improve resource efficiency.
 - **Industry targeting**: Pharma & BioTech and Medical Device accounts make up the vast majority of high-enrichment, high-progression MX leads.
 Non-Life Science accounts are disproportionately associated with low-enrichment records and lower conversion.
 - **Channel strategy**: Email and External Demand Gen dominate among well-enriched MX leads, while digital/inbound channels (Online Ads, SEO, Directory Listing) produce a higher share of low-enrichment leads.
 - **Website improvements**: The concentration of low-enrichment leads from inbound digital channels suggests that the MasterControl website's data-capture forms may not be collecting sufficient qualifying information from visitors.